Old mill fire in Rossville to keep roads closed, firefighters busy through the day Tuesday - NewsBreak

 MARION COUNTY, Tenn. — An investigation is underway after a person was shot and killed in an apparent road rage incident in Marion County Tuesday evening, according to Marion County Sheriff Bo Burnett.
 The incident appears to have happened while traffic on the interstate was backed up due to...

-MFRD engineer owes life to Marion County detective killed in helicopter crash
+Communities mourn loss of THP trooper, Marion County commissioner in helicopter crash

-An engineer with the Murfreesboro Fire Rescue Department says he owes his life to a Marion County Sheriff's Office detective who died Tuesday in a helicopter crash.
+MARION COUNTY, Tenn. — UPDATE (August 25th):.
+Matt Blansett's funeral will take place at 5 p.m.
+Central time on Saturday at the South Pittsburg High School gymnasium, at 717 Elm Avenue in South Pittsburg.
+Visitation will take place between 3 p.m. and 5 p.m. on that day.
+Matt was...

 RELATED LOCAL CHANNELS